An Advance WordPress User Login Plugin

 - Login Success vs. Failure Line Graph

-This is a visual table which presents a chronological list of login events.
+This is a visual table which shows a list of login events.
 It replaces the regular table in Form Analytics.
-Also, each list item has a cog shaped button with drop-down menu.
-An Advanced View link on top reveals extra filters.
+Also, each list item has a cog shaped button with a drop down menu.
+Additionally, an Advanced View link on top reveals extra filters.

 Following details are visible: